katharinalisalin/demo-bug-template/docs/bug-documentation/contribution.md

 # Contribution & submission

-Material for MkDocs is actively
+Material for MkDocs is actively maintained and constantly improved by us maintainers.

 ## Got a question or problem?